Martha Layne Collins: Education proposals

 In January 1985, Collins renewed her push for additional education funding and changes by appointing herself secretary of the state Education and Humanities Cabinet.
 Following the announcement, Collins and several key legislators held a series of meetings in every county, advocating for her proposed changes and seeking information about what types of changes the state's citizens desired.
 At the meetings, Collins was careful to separate the issues of her proposed education plan and potential tax increases.
 She believed that opposition to increased taxes had prevented her previous package from being enacted.

 Collins announced a new education package in June 1985 that included a five percent across-the-board pay raise for teachers, a reduction in class sizes, funding for construction projects, aides for every kindergarten teacher in the state, and a "power equalization" program to make funding for poorer school districts more equal to that of their more affluent counterparts.
 After favorable reaction to the plan from legislators, she called a special legislative session to convene July 8 to consider the plan.
 After two weeks of deliberation, the General Assembly approved Collins's education plan, tripling the corporate licensing tax to $2.10 per $1,000 in order to pay for the package.
 The Assembly rejected a proposed five-cents-per-gallon increase in the state gasoline tax to finance other spending.

 Collins followed up her success in the 1985 special session with a push for more higher education funding in the 1986 legislative session.
 Lawmakers obliged by approving an additional $100 million for higher education in the biennial budget.
 They also approved implementation of a pilot preschool program and the purchase of new reading textbooks, but failed to act on Collins's request for an additional $3.9 million to improve the state's vocational education system.
 Legislators approved calling a referendum on a constitutional amendment – supported by Collins – to make the state superintendent of education an appointive, rather than elective, office.
 The amendment was defeated by the state's voters in November 1986, despite a Collins-led campaign in favor of it.
 The increased corporate tax intended to cover the cost of the increased education budget was, however, inadequate.
 In 1987, a plan to increase revenue through changes in the state income tax was abandoned when Wallace Wilkinson, the Democratic gubernatorial nominee who would go on to succeed Collins, announced his opposition to it.
+However, a lawsuit which was filed in 1985 under the leadership of Collins would eventually lead to a landmark 1989 decision by the state Supreme Court, which in turn prompted the passage of the Kentucky Education Reform Act of 1990 that overhauled Kentucky's entire K-12 school system and created the state funded Kentucky Preschool Program.